Welcome to Wells & Sanford

 The jewel of this exit is, of course, Wells Beach, a white sandy beach nearly three miles long.
 The village of Wells Beach, at roughly the midpoint of the beach’s length, has everything you need for a day at the beach: a few shops and snack bars, an arcade and restrooms.
 Parking is available here or at either end of the beach for a fee.
 Most of the rest of the beach is lined with cottages.

 Webhannet River Kayak Rentals makes it easy to explore Wells Harbor in a solo or tandem kayak for a couple hours.
 One of the suggested routes is dubbed the Marsh and Estuary Paddle Adventure.
 Kayak around the town dock into Wells Harbor, where there are two main estuary “brooks” to choose from.
-The first, Lower Landing, wraps around Lord’s Lobster Restaurant and carries you into the estuary along the Harbor Road.
+The first, Lower Landing, carries you into the estuary along the Harbor Road.
 The second entrance, Upper Landing, is toward Drakes Island and winds on a scenic path through the estuary. (webhannetriver.com)

 8. Rachel Carson National Wildlife Refuge

 The Rachel Carson National Wildlife Refuge, established to protect valuable salt marshes and estuaries for migratory birds, is a beautiful place for a hike.
 The headquarters are just minutes from I-95 on Route 9 in Wells (321 Port Road).
-The Carson Trail, a one-mile walking trail, is handicapped accessible and is open daily dawn to dusk.
+The one-mile long Carson Trail is handicapped accessible and open daily dawn to dusk.
 The trail is a level walk along well-maintained paths through the trees, providing views of the tidal marsh and local birds and wildlife.
 Pets on leashes are welcome. (fws.gov/refuge/rachel_carson)